 A Soak In The Bath

 Have a long soak in a hot bath with some bath salts.
-Good quality salts (I’ve been using this brand for years and swear by them!) can help you relax, wind down, and detox your body.
+Good quality salts (many people swear by this brand) can help you relax, wind down, and detox your body.
 It’s a great way to get some quality, tranquil me-only time.

 Light a scented candle.
 Aromatherapy is a tried-and-tested way to help improve you mentally, relax you and give you a better feeling of wellbeing.